nnail0/cachelab-b-f25/datalab-b-exp.typ

 === Human

-==== Code Generation
 The following discussion of code generation will be presented from worst attempt to best attempt (or, the final submission that accomplishes a miss count under the minimum bound for each matrix).
 It should be noted that the attempts were not necessarily in a purely successful order, but will be presented as such for clarity.

 The subsections as follows are the order, as mentioned, the human code was generated in overall.
 They will include, in context, a discussion of attempts made, what was learned from the failure of the attempt, leading to how the final optimized function was created.

-Then, there will be a brief discussion of the process itself, along with any difficulties in generating ideas, collecting data, or anything else worth noting.

 ===== _32x32_